SAVE THE DATE: The 2018 Succeeds Prize

 INNOVATION AWARD COMMITTEE

-Participated as judges at the live pitch day, and determined the finalists and the winner.
+Participated as judges at the live pitch day, and determined the finalists and the winner for the Excellence in Education Innovation Award, sponsored by Janus Henderson Investors.

 School Leaders Study Lead Researcher, University of Colorado Denver; Adjunct Professor, University of Denver